This page contains unmarked spoilers. You Have Been Warned!

-- The fight between Luke and Vader.
+- Curb-Stomp Battle: The fight between Luke and Vader.
 Inexperienced Force-user vs. a Dark Lord of the Sith with decades of experience.
-As the fight continues it's clear Luke is hopelessly outmatched especially after Vader cuts his hand off.
+As the fight continues it's clear Luke is hopelessly outmatched, even before Vader cuts his hand off.
 Worse, Vader is beating up Luke spiritually, taunting Luke to use his anger to defeat him and then, just as Luke is clinging for dear life over an abyss, reveals that he is Luke's father.
 By the time Luke is rescued by his friends fleeing Cloud City, he's both a physical and mental wreck.

 - Damage Control: Han and Chewbacca are shown trying to get a malfunctioning hyperdrive online while being pounded by Imperial Star Destroyers.
 In fact, they spend the entire film trying to get the thing to work.
 It takes a stopover at Cloud City to finally get it repaired, and even then it's sabotaged again to prevent their escape.
 It is only thanks to R2 that the hyperdrive is finally fixed, allowing the heroes to escape in time, much to everyone's complete surprise.

 - David Versus Goliath: Luke vs. Vader.
 Not only is Vader taller, he's also much more skilled and experienced with the Force.
 It's almost a Foregone Conclusion that Luke will lose.

 - Deal with the Devil: Sure the alternative might have been the Empire arresting and/or executing everyone on Cloud City, but seriously, how could you think that was going to turn out well, Lando?Vader: I am altering the deal.
 Pray I do not alter it further.